Hugh McManus O'Donnell: Succession

 Under brehon law, O'Donnell succeeded to the lordship upon Calvagh's death in October 1566.
 O'Donnell raided Tír Eóghain.
 O'Neill invaded Tyrconnell in response, but O'Donnell managed to pin O'Neill's forces against the high tide of Lough Swilly and thus drowned them.

 The same year, O'Donnell's claim to the lordship was disputed by Calvagh's son Hugh MacEdegany.

 Politics

 O'Donnell's succession to the lordship of Tyrconnell was a triumph for the pro-O'Neill faction.
 However, O'Donnell attempted to appease both factions by avoiding overt political declarations.
 This greatly diminished the confidence his own party had in him as leader, and his indecision also failed to satisfy the English government.
 According to historian Emmett O'Byrne, O'Donnell was "always too weak politically and militarily to deal with the combined challenges of the power of the O'Neills in Ulster, the extension of English control into north Connacht, and the strength of his rivals in Tyrconnell".

 O'Donnell later did an about-face and allied with the English to crush the O’Neills.
 In 1567, he defeated clan chief Shane O’Neill at Letterkenny.
 Shane lost 1,300 men, and was compelled to seek refuge with the MacDonnells of Antrim, who assassinated him.
+O'Donnell was knighted by Lord Deputy Sidney.